Relation between structure and functionality in photosynthetic antenna complex of green sulfur bacteria: efficiency under natural sunlight pumping: Introduction

 The GSB antenna complexes are composed of a network of bacteriochlorophyll molecules (BChls \textit{a}, \textit{c}, \textit{d} or \textit{e})~\cite{chew2007}.
 In GSB BChl molecules are typically modeled as two-level systems (2LS).
 To each 2LS a transition dipole moment (TDM) is associated, which determines its coupling with both the electromagnetic field and other chlorophyll molecules.
 Photosynthesis in GSB involves chlorophyll pigments tightly packed in light-harvesting systems with (mostly) cylindrical shapes, known as chlorosomes.
+The geometry adopted for the GSB light-harvesting complexes is well-established in the literature.
+Specifically, the pigment organization and orientations within the GSB chlorosome have been extensively studied using infrared and resonance Raman spectroscopy, solid-state NMR, and cryo-EM.
+These studies reveal that pigments assemble into rod-like cylindrical aggregates characterized by lateral lamellae~\cite{linnanto,gunther2016,linnanto2008investigation,oostergetel2007long,pvsenvcik2004lamellar,pvsenvcik2006internal,psencik2009structure}.
 In nature these structures typically range in size from $1000$ to $2000 \ \mbox{\AA}$ in length, with widths and depths varying between $600$ and $1000 \ \mbox{\AA}$, and they can contain between $50000$ and $250000$ BChl \textit{c}~\cite{cohen1964fine,orf2013chlorosome,staehelin1978visualization}.

 Sunlight absorbed by the chlorosome is funneled to other complexes, such as the baseplate (BPL) and the Fenna-Matthews-Olson (FMO) trimer complexes, and finally to the reaction centers (RCs)~\cite{strumpfer2012quantum, guzik}, where charge separation occurs, a process which precedes and drives all other photosynthetic steps~\cite{strumpfer2012quantum,schulten,photo,photoT,grad1988radiative,mukamel,srfmo,srrc}.
 Once the RC receives an excitation, it produces a charge-separated state and electron transport through the RC begins.
 A reaction center is said to be in an open state before the excitation reaches it.
 Once an excitation reaches it and charge separation occurs, the RC goes in a closed state.
 The time needed for the RC to be open again is called the closure time (from $100~\mu\mbox{s}$ to few milliseconds~\cite{hauska2001,van1998transient}).
 The closure time defines the frequency at which each RC is able to process an excitation.

 Fig.~\ref{chlorosome} shows the model we used to analyze the entire light-harvesting unit in GSB.
 The energy transfer process from the light-harvesting complex to the RC has a very high (near-$80\%$) internal efficiency in these complexes~\cite{chen2020architecture,guzik, dostal2016situ}.
 A possible origin of this incredible ability to utilize weak sources of incoherent light and funnel the collected energy to specific molecular aggregates could be brought back to the high level of symmetry and hierarchical organization characterizing the antenna complexes of bacterial photosynthetic organisms~\cite{baghbanzadeh2016geometry,kassal2}.